 HSBC’s backing for World Autism Awareness Day reflects its aspiration to create a working culture where everyone can fulfil their potential and thrive.

-Read more about HSBC’s commitment to diversity and inclusion .
+Read more about HSBC’s commitment to inclusion .